MinorityMeaning/scalenium/docs/docs/docs/index.md

 // Waiting for the element to visible on the page query.waitVisible() // WebElement

+// Wait for the element to become invisible on the page query.waitNotVisible() // Boolean

 // The text content of the element after whitespace normalization.
 // For example: if element's text is "\n\t Press \n \n enter \n\n" normalizeSpaceText returns "Press enter" query.normalizeSpaceText // String